Why I Fell in Love with Vienna (swoon)

 Plus the public transportation is easy to navigate.
 It’s also fast and on time.
 You can cover a lot of ground and not feel hassled or overwhelmed.
 For example, I loved Lisbon from the bottom of my heart, but goodness, the city’s subway system was slow at times, which was especially irritating if you need to make it to the airport or catch a long distance train.
 I didn’t have to worry about that in Vienna.
 Totally a big reason why I fell in love with Vienna.
 Le sigh.

 No huge tour groups ran me over.

-Okay, this point is a total personal antecedent and won’t be the case for every traveler headed to Vienna.
+Okay, this point is a total personal antecedent and won’t be the case for every traveler, but it’s a big reason why I fell in love with Vienna.
 For all I know, selfie stick wielding tourists could trample you on your way to the Opera House.
 Hopefully your travel insurance covers that.

 But speaking from my experience only, crowds didn’t mob Vienna’s streets during my stay, and not once did I feel like I was shoved into what I fondly dub “European Disneyland.”

 You know what I mean, right?
 Stalls of cheap souvenirs.
 Aggressive tour guides promoting hop-on, hop-off buses to strangers.
 “We speak English” signs in every window.
 As much as I loved cities like Prague and Split, the tourists mobs overwhelmed me at times, making me leave the city center in search for quieter pastures.
 If I wanted to see other Americans everywhere, I would’ve stayed home.

 Tourism exists in Vienna, like much of Europe, but I didn’t feel like it overpowered the city and transformed it into something inauthentic.
 I was part of the crowd here, enjoying day to day life, while still seeing the best sites Vienna had to offer.
 As I’ve said, the summer palace gets crowded, but otherwise, life was business as usual.